About the Anne S. K. Brown Collection

 The collection contains thousands of original pencil sketches and watercolors along with mezzotints, lithographs, aquatints and other printed forms.
 Hundreds of artists are represented; there are original drawings by William Hogarth, Sir John Millais, and Sir John Gilbert.
 There are original caricature and genre drawings by Thomas Rowlandson and Sir John Tenniel.
 Two original pictures by Frederic Remington represent scenes of U.S. cavalrymen.
 A number of important twentieth-century American artists are included in the material from World War Two.
 There are many original artworks by leading French artists including seventeenth-century battle scenes by Jacques Courtois, caricatures by Draner and Job, figure studies by Eugene Lami, Hippolyte Bellange and Edouard Detaille, and sketches by Horace Vernet.

-The prints, drawings, and watercolors are a significant part of The Anne S. K. Brown Military Collection, the foremost American collection devoted to the history and iconography of soldiers and soldiering, and one of the world’s largest collections devoted to the study of military and naval uniforms.
+The prints, drawings, and watercolors are a significant part of the Anne S. K. Brown Military Collection, the foremost American collection devoted to the history and iconography of soldiers and soldiering, and one of the world’s largest collections devoted to the study of military and naval uniforms.
 It was formed over a period of forty years by the late Mrs. John Nicholas Brown (1906-1985) of Providence and is still growing.
 Anne Seddon Kinsolving Brown began collecting in 1930 with the purchase of miniature lead soldiers manufactured in Europe and Great Britain.
 By 1950 her interest had shifted to other areas of militaria, chiefly the iconography of uniforms.
 Armies have traditionally been the focus of much satire and depictions of soldiers, particularly their uniforms, provide valuable information to the student of military dress.
 Mrs. Brown was no exception.
 She acquired large numbers of caricatures from all periods and countries including many original drawings and watercolors.
 Today the Military Collection includes 6,000 miniature lead soldiers, 14,000 printed books, 18,000 albums, sketchbooks, scrapbooks and portfolios, in addition to the 15,000 individual prints, drawings and watercolors which will ultimately comprise this digital collection.
 Although the artwork was originally collected to document and verify the costumes of the lead soldiers, its scholarly, bibliographic, antiquarian, and artistic importance and value has long since exceeded that of the miniatures.

 The collection grew rapidly during the immediate post-war years, when many European princely libraries and print collections were dispersed.
 During the 1950s, Mrs. Brown purchased the greater portion of the Liechtenstein-Hauslab Kostümbibliothek; she also acquired many print series on Russian army history and uniforms from the private libraries of the Imperial Family.
 She also bought, in 1953, the entire personal collection of British naval prints and caricatures formed by the late historian Commander Charles Napier Robinson (R.N.).
 This assemblage of graphic materials contains many items not even found in the British Naval Museum at Greenwich.